 The freshness of oily espresso beans stays up to 7-10 days max.
 So please store them as mentioned above to keep them fresh for a longer period.

 Can You Use Any Bean In An Espresso Machine

 Yes and no!

 Any bean that’s ground well and finely will extract espresso shots.
-Perse, you can use all sorts of beans in an espresso machine, but the right, perfectly-roasted espresso bean will extract you a luxurious espresso shot.
+You can use all sorts of beans in an espresso machine, but the right, perfectly roasted espresso bean will extract you a great espresso shot.